MobileChromeApps/mobile-chrome-apps/plugins/google.payments/README.md

             "consume": <boolean consume from original request>
         },
         "response": {
-            "errorType": <error type, see below>,
+            "errorType": <Error type, see below>,
             "errorCode": <Error code, if available, from the back-end store>, "errorText": <Text associated with the error, if available, from the back-end store>, "message": <Explanatory text about where the error occurred>